- Email Address

 - External Memberships

-Current member of the Aberdeen City Council Resilient, Included, Supported Local Outcome Improvement Group
+Current member of the Community Planning Aberdeen Resilient, Included and Supported Outcome Improvement Group

-Current member of the Scottish Active Healthy Weight Report Card Team
+Current member of the Scottish Active Healthy Kids Report Card Team

 Dietary assessment and cross-sectional and cohort studies of diet and health in children and adults.
 Early life nutrition including infant feeding and child healthy weight.